-I come from a village within a city—a collection of individuals who helped my mother care for me.
+I come from a village within a city—a constellation of individuals who helped my mother care for me.
 I come from a coven of womyn who taught me how to survive as a black femme in the United States of America.
 I have learned from healers, movers, medicine makers, performers, witches, and organizers who make up my community that spans the world.

 I am a keeper of tales and memories.